-Possible impact Mitigating approach Business Continuity Risks Human capital risk Staff shortage, low qualification and inability to replace, business and support processes effectiveness and efficiency → Talent management, professional development and education of our employees.
-We have numerous education programs with extensive coverage (page 34) and system of individua development and career planning (page 35); Attractive compensation: the level we pay matches or exceeds the benchmark in our industries.
-We aim to increase further compensation levels to successfully compete with neighboring countries along the way; → Safe and convenient working conditions.
-Improving working conditions and infrastructure for staft → Employee involvement through effective KPI system, responsibility delegation, rewards for operation efficiency improvement, and team-building events → Effective recruitment: we use various tools and channels to recruit the best people on the market We actively work with universities and the business community and have a separate Kerne Chance program to develop and solicit new associates.
+Possible impact Mitigating approach Business Continuity Risks Human capital risk Staff shortage, low qualification and inability to replace, business and support processes effec- tiveness and efficiency → Talent management, professional development and education of our employees.
+We have numerous education programs with extensive coverage (page 34) and system of individue development and career planning (page 35); → Attractive compensation: the level we pay matches or exceeds the benchmark in our industrie We aim to increase further compensation levels to successfully compete with neighborin countries along the way; → Safe and convenient working conditions.
+Improving working conditions and infrastructure for stat → Employee involvement through effective KPI system, responsibility delegation, rewards for operation efficiency improvement, and team-building events → Effective recruitment: we use various tools and channels to recruit the best people on the marker with a retrievance and the huminance compression and human a concerter for the provide the huminance compression. → Effective recruitment: we use various tools and channels to recruit the best people on the mar We actively work with universities and the business community and have a separate Ke Chance program to develop and solicit new associates.

-Compliance with environmental standards
+environmental standards